snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 ### Specifying Shipment Contents

-The `contents` object replaces the older `package` and `item` objects used in PRO's original Consignments-based implementation. `Contents` objects are designed to nest within each other, and can be used at both package and item level.
+The `contents` object replaces the older `package` and `item` objects used in PRO's original consignments-based implementation. `Contents` objects are designed to nest within each other, and can be used at both package and item level.

 As an example, suppose that a clothing retailer has received a customer order for a necklace, a bracelet, and a coat.
 As the necklace and bracelet are both physically small, the retailer elects to ship them in the same package.
 The resulting shipment would contain: